nuwe-io/components-v2/README.md

 - if there's only one commit to redo, the easiest option is to use git *commit --amend with* no staged changes, which will allow you to edit the commit message.
 - if you have multiple commits to reformat, you'll probably need to do an interactive rebase and use the reword option.

+## Publishing changes to NPM

+To publish shared packages:

+-   Ensure you are authenticated to publish to NPM via the console (Run `npm login` in your terminal and use the email & credentials in 1password).
+-   Make sure you have installed on required packages (Run `npm` in root directory)
+-   Make sure you're on the `main` branch and there are no local commits
+-   Go to the root directory for the monorepo
+-   Run `lerna publish`
+-   Follow the wizard instructions to publish the packages to NPM

+## Updating dependencies

+Run `npm lernaupdate`, which will start a wizard where you can choose which dependencies to update for which package/app.

 ## Usefull links